Lilliput, Dorset: Development

 The area occupying the northern shore of Poole Harbour was often referred to by the Victorians as "Parkstone-on-Sea".
 Mary Butts wrote about the local landscape and her childhood in one of the old mansions at the turn of the twentieth century in her autobiography The Crystal Cabinet: my childhood at Salterns (1937).
 Her great-grandfather had been a principal patron of the English romantic poet and artist William Blake, and her Lilliput home housed a large collection of Blake paintings (now in Tate Britain).
 The autobiography took its title from one of Blake's poems.
 She adored the area and was critical of the kind of development then taking place in Lilliput and Poole–Parkstone–Bournemouth, which she thought soulless, and far from the "garden city" it could be.
 Aside from an enclave behind Evening Hill, a local beauty spot with panoramic views over Poole Harbour, modern development started in the later 1920s as more of the older estates were sold for suburban projects.
 A number of distinctive art-deco homes were built, including the landmark Salterns Court building at the new shopping parade.

-Before its development as a residential and recreational area there had been industrial projects at Salterns, which had been the district's local name.
+Before its development as a residential and recreational area there had been industrial projects at Salterns, which had been the area's local name.
 Some claim a connection to Jonathan Swift and his novel Gulliver's Travels, and there are local streets which have associated names.
 The name "Lilliput" probably derives from Lilliput House, an old country mansion built near Evening Hill, which may have been owned by renowned smuggler Isaac Gulliver or one of his relatives.

-Lilliput is host to a number of sailing clubs based on the harbour shoreline.
-A recent proposal for a major redevelopment at Salterns Marina, has sparked controversy about who will benefit from this.
-Despite strong local opposition Poole Councillors approved the scheme in May 2016, with planning chairman Pawlowski claiming "this town needs to protect its economy and to provide jobs ... we should be taking advantage of our harbour to promote and help our area .”
-An idea of contemporary Lilliput can be gained by following the local circular walk (1c) described by Poole Harbour Trails.

-Today

 Recent years have seen many new property development projects, especially in water frontage or harbour view locations, and often earlier buildings have been replaced entirely.